KSP-KOS/KOS/doc/source/structures/communication/message.rst

 Message
 =======

-Represents a single message stored in a CPU's or vessel's :struct:`message queue <MessageQueue>`.
+Represents a single message stored in a CPU's or vessel's :struct:`MessageQueue`.

 The main message content that the sender intended to send can be retrieved using :attr:`Message:CONTENT` attribute.
 Other suffixes are automatically added to every message by kOS.